Mansvini/url-shortener/setup.md

 ### 1. Configure Test Environment

-Create a `.env.test` file in the root directory and add the following environment variables:
+Create a `.env.test` file in the backend directory and add the following environment variables:
 ```env
 PORT=5002
 MONGO_URI=mongodb://localhost:27017/urlHashingSystemTest